ovidon83/getyourtester/README.md

 3. Comment `/test` on the PR to request testing
 4. The webhook server will:
    - Add a "testing-requested" label to the PR
+   - **🤖 Ovi QA Agent analyzes the PR** and generates comprehensive insights
-   - Post an acknowledgment comment
+   - Post an acknowledgment comment with AI-powered analysis
    - Store the test request in the local database
    - (Optionally) Send a notification email